Atharva-Vijay-Khade/Lottery_Project/README.md

 - After connecting your Metamask wallet, just click on the play button below
 - You will be prompted by the Metamask to confirm your transaction.
 ![screenshot for metamask popup confirmation](https://github.com/Atharva-Vijay-Khade/Lottery_Project/blob/master/screenshots/2.png)
-- After a successfull transaction, you'll we added to the lottery and you can see your public address under participants list.
+- After a successfull transaction, you'll be added to the lottery and you can see your public address under participants list.